vanderdavidcar/netbox/README.md

 Is a function that will looking for devices based on specific filters and according to your answer "yes or not" can remove devices of netbox.

 ## update_cust_fields
-Is a function you can update a custom fields of devices
+Is a function you can update a custom fields in netbox to all devices